Author: Dr. Jean-Paul Rodrigue

 Passengers and freight are increasingly divergent activities as they reflect different transportation markets.
 In several modes and across many regions, passenger and freight transport are being unbundled.

-It has already been mentioned that in the maritime sector, passenger services have become separated from freight operations.
-The exception is ferry services, where ro-ro ships on high-frequency services adapt to the needs of both passenger and freight market segments.
+It has already been mentioned that passenger services have become separated from freight operations in the maritime sector.
+Ferry services are the exception, where ro-ro ships on high-frequency services adapt to the needs of both passenger and freight market segments.
 These ferry ships can transport cars, buses, and trucks carrying freight with the respective proportions determined by the demand.
 Deep-sea passenger travel is dominated by cruise shipping, which has no freight-handling capabilities, and bulk and general cargo ships rarely have an interest or the ability to transport passengers.

-Most rail systems improved passenger and freight services, where both segments are maintained.
-The railways give priority to passengers since rail persists as the dominant mode for inter-city transport in India, China, and much of the developing world.
-In Europe, national rail systems have prioritized passenger service as a means to expand regional mobility.
-Significant investments have occurred in improving the comfort of trains and passenger rail stations, but most notable has been the upgrading of track and equipment to achieve higher operational speeds.
-Freight transport has tended to lose out because of the emphasis on passengers since such systems were optimized for passenger flows.
+Most rail systems improved passenger and freight services, maintaining both segments sharing the same infrastructures.
+Proportions have a strong geographical variation with much of the developing world having passenger rail as the dominant mode for inter-city transport, particularly in India and China.
+In Europe as well, national rail systems have prioritized passenger service as a means to expand regional mobility.
+Significant investments have improved the comfort of trains and passenger rail stations, but most notable has been the upgrading of track and equipment to achieve higher operational speeds.
+Rail freight transport has tended to lose out because of the emphasis on passengers since such systems were optimized for passenger flows.
 Because of their lower operational speeds, freight trains are frequently excluded from day-time slots, when passenger trains are most in demand.
-Overnight journeys may not meet the needs of freight customers.
+Overnight journeys may not meet the needs of cargo owners.
 This incompatibility is a factor in the loss of freight business by most rail systems still trying to operate both freight and passenger operations.

-It is in North America where the separation between freight and passenger rail business is the most extensive.
-The private railway companies could not compete against the automobile and airline industry for passenger traffic and consequently withdrew from the passenger business in the 1970s.
+In North America, the separation between the freight and passenger rail business is the most extensive.
+Private railway companies could not compete against the automobile and airline industry for passenger traffic and consequently withdrew from the passenger business in the 1970s.
 They were left to operate a freight-only system, which has generally been successful, especially with the introduction of intermodality.
-The passenger business has been taken over by public agencies, AMTRAK in the US, and VIA Rail in Canada.
-Both are struggling to survive.
+Public agencies have taken over the passenger business, AMTRAK in the US, and VIA Rail in Canada.
 The major problem is that they have to lease trackage from the freight railways, and thus slower freight trains have priority.

 Freight and passenger vehicles still share the roads.
 The growth of freight traffic is increasing road congestion, and in many cities, concerns are being raised about the presence of trucks.
-Already, restrictions are in place on truck dimensions and weights in certain parts of cities, and there are growing pressures to limiting truck access to non-daylight hours.
-Certain highways exclude truck traffic – the parkways in the US, for example.
-These are examples of what is likely to become a growing trend; the need to separate trucks from passenger vehicle traffic.
-Facing chronic congestion around the access points to the port of Rotterdam and at the freight terminals at Schiphol airport, Dutch engineers have worked on feasibility studies of developing underground road networks only for freight vehicles.
+Already, restrictions are in place on truck dimensions and weights in certain parts of cities, and there are growing pressures to limit truck access to non-daylight hours.
+For example, certain highways exclude truck traffic, which is likely to become a growing trend; the need to separate trucks from passenger vehicle traffic.
+This separation can be spatial (separate roads or lanes) or temporal (evening deliveries).

 d.
 Air transport